elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-cultural-factors-influence-architectural-design-and-the-consideration-of-diverse-needs-and-values.md

 url: /learn/education-studies/questions/how-do-cultural-factors-influence-architectural-design-and-the-consideration-of-diverse-needs-and-values
 score: -1.0
 related_article1:
-    id: 169185
+    id: 169183
+    title: >-
-    title: What are the fundamental principles of architectural composition in two-dimensional and three-dimensional design?
+        What are the different types of technical drawings used in architecture, and how do they differ?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-fundamental-principles-of-architectural-composition-in-twodimensional-and-threedimensional-design
+    url: /learn/education-studies/questions/what-are-the-different-types-of-technical-drawings-used-in-architecture-and-how-do-they-differ
 related_article2:
-    id: 169179
+    id: 169174
-    title: What are the technical aspects of architectural representation techniques, such as sketching and diagramming?
+    title: >-
+        How does human perception influence the interpretation of space in architecture?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-technical-aspects-of-architectural-representation-techniques-such-as-sketching-and-diagramming
+    url: /learn/education-studies/questions/how-does-human-perception-influence-the-interpretation-of-space-in-architecture
 related_article3:
-    id: 169186
+    id: 169180
-    title: How are generative AI tools used in design, and what ethical considerations are associated with their use?
+    title: >-
+        How do sustainability principles in design address the conservation of resources and healthful buildings?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-are-generative-ai-tools-used-in-design-and-what-ethical-considerations-are-associated-with-their-use
+    url: /learn/education-studies/questions/how-do-sustainability-principles-in-design-address-the-conservation-of-resources-and-healthful-buildings
 related_article4:
     id: 169183
+    title: >-
-    title: What are the different types of technical drawings used in architecture, and how do they differ?
+        What are the different types of technical drawings used in architecture, and how do they differ?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-different-types-of-technical-drawings-used-in-architecture-and-how-do-they-differ
 related_article5:
-    id: 169176
+    id: 169184
-    title: How does nonobjectivity in art contribute to the understanding of abstract volumetric space?
+    title: >-
+        How does conceptual analysis in design address ecological and economic factors?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-nonobjectivity-in-art-contribute-to-the-understanding-of-abstract-volumetric-space
+    url: /learn/education-studies/questions/how-does-conceptual-analysis-in-design-address-ecological-and-economic-factors
 ---

 &nbsp;